Degree Fields

 Industry Forecast

-Improvements in production technology have reduced the need for workers in production; installation, maintenance, and repair; and material moving occupations, which account for large proportions of jobs in the chemical industry.
-Both the application of computerized controls in standard production and the growing manufacture of specialty chemicals requiring precise, computer-controlled production methods will reduce the need for workers to monitor or directly operate equipment.
+Improvements in production technology have reduced the need for workers in production; installation, maintenance, and repair; which account for large proportions of jobs in the chemical industry.
+Sophisticated machines with computerized controls have replaced some workers in standard production.
+With automation manufacturers can increase accuracy and decrease time and labor costs, thus contributing to increased production efficiency.
 Although production facilities will be easier to run with the increased use of computerized controls, the new production methods will require workers with a better understanding of the systems.

-Foreign competition has been intensifying in most industries, and the chemical industry is no exception.
-Globalization--the increase in international trade and rapidly expanding foreign production capabilities--should intensify competition.
+It is important for firms to improve their bottom line.
 Pressure to reduce costs and streamline production will result in mergers and consolidations of companies both within the United States and abroad.
 Mergers and consolidations are allowing chemical companies to increase profits by eliminating duplicate tasks and departments and shifting operations to locations in which costs are lowest.
-U.S. companies are expected to move some production activities to developing countries--in East Asia and Latin America, for example--to take advantage of rapidly expanding markets.
+U.S. companies are expected to move some production activities to developing countries—in East Asia and Latin America, for example—to take advantage of rapidly expanding markets.

 The factors influencing employment in the chemical manufacturing industry will affect different segments of the industry to varying degrees.
-Only one segment -- cleaning preparations, including soap, cleaning compounds, and toilet preparations -- is projected to grow.
-Three segments -- other chemical products, basic chemical manufacturing, and synthetic materials -- are projected to lose jobs.
+Only one segment—paint, coating, and adhesive products segment—is projected to grow.
+The remaining segments are projected to lose jobs.

 Related Degree Fields